viveksaichinna/Reddit-ETL-Airflow-Glue-Redshift/README.md

-# Reddit ETL Pipeline with Airflow, AWS Glue, Athena, and Redshift
+# Reddit Data Pipeline: End-to-End ETL Workflow using Airflow, AWS Glue, and Redshift for Social Media Analytics

 This project demonstrates a modular ETL workflow where Reddit data is extracted using Python and orchestrated via Apache Airflow until it's loaded into Amazon S3.
 Subsequent transformation and analytics steps are carried out using AWS Glue, Athena, and Redshift.